-As a provider of modular housing, site services, and energy and infrastructure solutions globally, we have operations across hundreds of communities all over the world.
-This provides us a unique opportunity to engage and find ways to make life easier for our customers and neighbours and to ensure they are meaningfully included in the projects that may affect them.
+With operations across hundreds of communities all over the world, we have a unique opportunity to engage and find ways to make life easier for our customers and neighbours and to ensure they are meaningfully included in the projects that may affect them.

-We focus on creating partnerships that contribute to sustainable economic and social development.
-Along with our Indigenous and community partners, we are continually exploring new models of collaboration.
+We focus on creating partnerships that contribute to sustainable economic and social development and are continually exploring new models of collaboration with our Indigenous and community partners.

-Our approach to Indigenous relations is integrated throughout our business; our Indigenous Relations Committee includes representatives from each of our diverse business lines, and is overseen by the executive-level Indigenous Relations Steering Committee.
-The Indigenous Relations Steering Committee determines our overall direction, and has identified four strategic pillars:
+Our Indigenous Relations Committee includes representatives from each of our diverse operating divisions and is overseen by the executive-level Indigenous Relations Steering Committee.
+Together, we embrace four strategic pillars:

-- Economic Participation & Development – creating equity sharing opportunities to Indigenous communities.
+- Economic Participation: creating equity sharing opportunities for Indigenous communities.

 We commit to:

-- Where possible, providing opportunities for Indigenous employment and pursuing work with Indigenous businesses
+- Striving to provide opportunities for Indigenous employment and pursuing work with Indigenous businesses.

-- Where possible, building mutually beneficial commercial relationships with local suppliers
+- Striving to build mutually beneficial commercial relationships with local suppliers.